Health Studies

 Breadth Requirements: Social and Behavioural Sciences

-HLTD22H3 - Special Topics in Health
+HLTD22H3 - Advanced Topics in Health and Society

 The topics presented in this course will represent a range of contemporary issues in health research.
 Topics will vary by instructor and term.